nezaboodka/reactronic/README.md

 ### Trigger & Cache

-Trigger is a function that is immediately called in response to changes in its dependencies.
-Cache is a computed value having an associated function that is called on-demand to renew the value in case of changes in its dependencies.
+Trigger is a function that is immediately called in response to state changes.
+Cache is a computed value having an associated function that is called on-demand to renew the value after invalidation.

-Trigger and cached functions are instrumented with hooks to seamlesly subscribe to those state objects and other cached functions, which are used during their execution.
+Trigger and cached functions are instrumented with hooks to seamlesly subscribe to those state objects and other cached functions (dependencies), which are used during their execution.

 ``` tsx
 class MyView extends React.Component<MyModel> {